Sanjay10tech/ONLINE-MOVIE-TICKET-BOOKING-PROJECT/README.md

 # Movie Ticket Booking Project
-This is a project created by two students with a goal to develop a backend system for a movie ticket booking platform that allows users to search for movies, book tickets, make payment and view booking history.
+This is a project created by two students with a goal to develop  backend system for a movie ticket booking platform that allows users to search for movies, book tickets, make payment and view booking history.
 The project is built using Java and Spring Boot framework.

 ## Features
 * Browse Movies:  Users can view a list of available movies.